CharleneMcKeown/Integration-Workshop/README.md

 >Note: What is a Function.. what is this function going to do etc..

-10. tbd.. need to include Function code, and instructions on creating the output binding to service bus.
+10. tbd.. need to include Function code, and instructions on creating the output binding to service bus... unless we pre-deploy it (preferred).

 ### Examine messages with Service Bus Explorer

->Note: what is service bus explorer.. including link to GitHub repo.
+>Note: Service Bus Explorer allows users to connect to a Service Bus namespace and efficiently administer messaging entities.
+The tool provides advanced features like import/export functionality or the ability to test topic, queues, subscriptions, relay services, notification hubs and events hubs.

+>Note: If you are following this lab as part of a hosted Microsoft workshop, then you should find Service Bus Explorer already installed on your VM - please run it from the desktop shortcut and skip to step 2.

 1. Click [here](https://github.com/paolosalvatori/ServiceBusExplorer/releases/download/4.1.112/ServiceBusExplorer-4.1.112.zip) to download Service Bus Explorer.
 Extract the files and double click on ServiceBusExplorer.exe to run.